project-oak/oak/oak_functions/examples/weather_lookup/README.md

 weather data entries have 8 byte keys, so key collisions are not possible.

 The value of each index entry consists of a concatenated list of potential weather data locations in the vicinity of the cell.
-All eather data locations that could be within the cutoff (currently 40km) of any point within the cell are included in the list.
+All weather data locations that could be within the cutoff (currently 40km) of any point within the cell are included in the list.
 Each item in the list is exactly 16 bytes long.
 The first 8 bytes is the key for looking up the weather data.
 The next 8 bytes